imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 Date Function

-we can import the datetime module in python for handling the date functions.
+we can import the DateTime module in python for handling the date functions.

 ~~~
-import datetime
+import DateTime

 today = datetime.datetime.now()
 print(today)